ryanrasmuss/ansible-chkp-setup/README.md

 - I have a linux server with hostname ``ubuntu`` and user ``ansible``.
 This linux server has internet access and can ssh into the Check Point R80.10 Management Server.
 - I have a R80.10 Management Server with hostname ``Mgmt-Server``, user ``admin`` with default shell as ``/bin/bash`` (not ``clish``), and ip-address ``192.168.1.254``.
 I already completed the first time wizard, changed the Management API Settings to ``All IP Addresses that can be used for GUI clients``, and ran ``api restart`` on the Management Server.
-- I run ``./1-setup-keys.sh api 192.168.1.254`` (**not** as root!)
+- I run ``./1-setup-keys.sh admin 192.168.1.254`` (**not** as root!)
-- I run ``sudo ./2-ansible-chkp-setup.sh ansible api Mgmt-Server 192.168.1.254`` and follow all of the prompts.
+- I run ``sudo ./2-ansible-chkp-setup.sh ansible admin Mgmt-Server 192.168.1.254`` and follow all of the prompts.
 Will ask password for local linux server and R80.10 Management server.
 - Finally, I run ``./3-cp-ansible-test.yml`` and everything looks green.
 - Done.